Murals in Northern Ireland: History

 Murals can be described as a mirror of political change, as they have been painted throughout the last century and display all important historic as well as political developments in the scope of unique wall paintings.
 In 1908 Ulster loyalists started to portray William of Orange on a white horse in order to strengthen the Orange identity of Ulster Protestants.
 Irish republican wall-paintings started in the late 1970s and can be seen in particular as a visual display of a social movement, which was radicalized after the IRA began to fight for a greater political voice and a United Ireland.
+Unionist murals quickly forewent general commemoration and became explicit signage of loyalist paramilitaries, a fixture that remained following the peace process although alongside an increase in commemorative murals.
+Republican murals, while often drawing upon the likes of Bobby Sands and the IRA, are less squarely militaristic featuring a broader repertoire that extends to Celtic mythology and international revolutionaries; their scope includes style, ranging from "anti-fascist propaganda to commercial film posters".

 Murals are for the most part located in working class areas of Northern Ireland, primarily in Belfast and Derry.
 Arguably the most well-known and easily identified mural is that of Bobby Sands, on the side wall of Sinn Féin's Falls Road office.
 A close second is the collection of Irish republican and international-themed murals which are located at what is known as 'The International Wall', also in Belfast.
 In Derry, Free Derry Corner, where the slogan "You Are Now Entering Free Derry" was painted in 1969 shortly after the Battle of the Bogside, is prominent.
 Free Derry Corner has been used as a model for other murals in Northern Ireland, including the "You Are Now Entering Loyalist Sandy Row" mural in Belfast, which was a response to the republican message of Free Derry Corner, and the "You Are Now Entering Derry Journal Country" mural, which is an advertisement for a Derry publication.